GetResponse/dev_resources/landing-page-guide.md

 #### Basic rules

 1. HTML5
-1. All elements of the template must be positioning absolute with top and left in pixels.
+1. All elements of the template must be in absolute position with top and left in pixels
 1. CSS file must define colors for: a, a:hover
 1. It is forbidden to use: padding, margin, letter-spacing, white-space
-1. data-editable must specify: top left width height [background : color, image, position, repeat ...] [border] [border-radius] box-shadow opacity
+1. Data-editable must specify: top left width height [background : color, image, position, repeat ...] [border] [border-radius] box-shadow opacity
-1. line-height must be set in %
+1. Line-height must be set in %
-1. Any element that can be edit, must have set height and width
+1. Any element that can be edited, must have a set height and width
-1. Template must have main css file called: style.css.
-In this file must be specify those style that cannot be set inline.
+1. The template must have a main css file called: style.css.
+This file must specify that the style cannot be set inline.
 1. Styles should be set inline when possible
 1. Styles for links should not be grouped
-1. Style background-image should noty be set for whole body
+1. Style for the background image should not be set for the whole body
 1. Every section must be set to 100% and have set height
 1. Font weight should be set in numbers only
-1. In case of use bacground-image: linear-gradient() it should be left solid color background-color for old browser compatibility
+1. In case of the use of a background image: linear-gradient() it should be left in a solid background color for older browser compatibility

 #### Folder structure and main template

-Folder structure is located in landign-page/example-folder-structure
+Folder structure is located in landing-page/example-folder-structure

 Base html template for landing page: